Axway-API-Management-Plus/SMTP-testing-tools/README.md

 ## Install
 - For FakeSMTP, refer to website
+- For Python script : copy the .py file on the server

 ## Usage
 - For FakeSMTP, refer to website
+- For Python script : sudo python script.py

 ## Bug and Caveats